Yoonmie/scm-login/README.md

 ## register

-Here is a register page.Users have to choose thier roles(admin or author).
+Here is a register page.
 Need to register the account before logging in.

 ## User-List